Binjai railway station: History

 Previously, Binjai station had crossroads between Besitang and Kuala.
 But the railway to Kuala remains only in traces now.

+Building and layout

 Binjai station used to have six railway tracks, but nowadays only 3 tracks remain.
-At the north end of the station there is a water tower and there are also still two water cranes remaining for steam locomotives in the far north and south of the station.
+At the north end of the station, there is a water tower, and there are also still two water cranes remaining for steam locomotives in the far north and south of the station.

+At late 2020, the mechanical signaling system at this station has been replaced with an electrical signaling system produced by Len Industri.